Coherent X-rays reveal anomalous molecular diffusion and cage effects in crowded protein solutions: Results

 Additionally, the relative amplitude of the two decays, $A(q)$, provides insight into protein motion.
 It is given by:

 reflecting the loss of correlation due to an Debye–Waller-like movement around a central position, with average displacement $\delta$ and percentage $A_0$ of particles involved~\cite{leheny_xpcs_2012}.
-For this system, $A_0$=~90~$\pm$~3\% and $\delta=1.2\pm 0.6$~nm indicating that that the majority of protein molecules participate in cage formation, with an average displacement of 1.2~nm.
+For this system, $A_0$=~89~$\pm$~3\% and $\delta=1.0\pm 0.3$~nm indicating that that the majority of protein molecules participate in cage formation, with an average displacement of 1.2~nm.
 This finding suggests that protein rattling within the cage occurs only within a fraction of their radius due to the limited available space at high concentrations.
-This result aligns with the expected reduction in cage size due to confinement with increasing volume fraction, approaching the glass transition~\cite{weeks_properties_2002,weeks_three_2000}.
+This result aligns with the expected reduction in cage size due to confinement with increasing volume fraction, approaching the glass transition~\cite{weeks_properties_2002,weeks_three_2000,segre_scaling_1996}.
+Cage effects have been probed also in biological systems \cite{chushkin_probing_2022,goiko_short-lived_2016} and inorganic colloids with different sizes \cite{segre_scaling_1996}.
+Here, the main parameter that drives the cage formation is the excluded volume effects, which can be effected by the inter-particle interactions \cite{Kompella_what_2024}.

+Here, we have used two models to extract the diffusion coefficient: the stretched exponential and the double exponential models.
+In the stretched exponential the short- and long-time diffusion are effectively merged into a single time constant, and the exponent indirectly reflects the extent to which these two components are separated as a function of concentration.
+In the double exponential model, the long- and short-time diffusion are treated separately and the amplitude indicates the relative contributions of the two components.
+The latter indicates that 90\% of the decay is from the long-time diffusion component.
+Since the contribution of long-time diffusion component is predominant, the extracted value of $D(q)$ obtained from the stretched exponential model is effectively close to the value of $D^{long}(q)$.
+The solid black line shown in Fig.~4b and in Fig.~6c (it refers to the y-axis on right-hand side) is the same between the same panels, showing good agreement between $D(q)$ and $D^{long}(q)$.